 Suppose that it is required to calculate the luminous range of a light of 2 000 000 cd for a meteorological visibility of 2 nautical miles under an ordinary overcast sky (luminance 1 000 cd/m²).

 Measure the distance A separating graduations 10 000 cd and 1 000 cd on the auxiliary scale.
 Transfer this distance to the scale of abscissae from the graduation corresponding to 2 000 000 cd (2x106 cd) in the same sense.
 A point slightly to the right of graduation corresponding to 12 nautical miles is obtained.
 Erect from this point a parallel to the axis of ordinates to meet the curve for 2 nautical miles visibility.
 Read off the luminous range on the vertical scale against the point so obtained.
 It should read approx. 4 nautical miles.

+I